 We like modestly strong thermals that average around 800'/min (the pilot would be going up at 600'/min because his glider is sinking at about 200'/min.
 When the air is stronger than this, we risk a collapse of our glider because of turbulence in the vicinity of the occasional thermal which may be much stronger than average.
 Low barometric pressure encourages thermals to be more organized and smooth, rise more easily, and gain more speed.
 There is less turbulence near thermals during low barometric pressure conditions.
 If the lapse rate (the normal cooling of the atmosphere with altitude) is also "steep", it will guarantee that the thermals will ascend to great altitudes in the troposphere and a pilot will be able to also get very high.
 Inversions (where the air becomes warmer with altitude) can stop the rise of thermals like a brick wall and, consequently, can limit the height which a pilot can also rise.
 Some thermals are so strong that they can penetrate an inversion.
 If a pilot is lucky enough to find such a strong thermal, he can go right up with it and leave other pilots thousands of feet below.

-PPGer's usually prefer calm air which means launching at dawn or in an inversion.
-Typically here in the desert, the air does not get excessively thermic during the late spring, summer, and early fall until about 10AM, daylight time.
+PPGer's usually prefer calm air which means launching near dawn or in an inversion.
+Typically, the air does not get excessively thermic during the late spring, summer, and early fall until about 10AM, daylight time.
 This can vary, however, but pilots can tell when the air starts to get active and they can then choose to land.
 Things start calming down around 5:00PM.
 The air is always the calmest at dawn.
 Modest thermic activity will make the air turbulent but it is not dangerous.
 If you never want to experience a collapse, fly at these times.
 If you fly at dawn and are also within an inversion, you will experience the calmest air possible.
 (See below for info on flying in an inversion.)

-The time of all weather related info is often given in "Z" (zulu), "UTC" (universal time coordinated) For example, it is (6) hours later than MDT and (7) hours later than MST.
+The time of all weather related info is often given in "Z" (zulu), "UTC" (universal time coordinated) For example, it is (5) hours later than CDT and (6) hours later than CST.
 Here is an easy to read chart published by the NWS of U.S. local times converted to UTC time.
 GMT time can be different than UTC because the former time zone observes daylight savings time.

 Altitude and air pressure are often expressed in millibars.
 Here is a millibars to feet conversion table.
 Here is a millibars to inches of Hg. conversion table (barometer readings).
 Go here for an explanation of weather symbols and how to do a surface weather analysis.

 Two fronts (bodies of air) colliding near Ft.
 Davis, TX.
-Warm moist air from the Gulf of Mexico (lower layer) meets cooler dry air from the Rockies.
+Warm moist air from the Gulf of Mexico meets cooler dry air from the Rockies.
+The cool dry air is heavier and "slides" underneath the warm moist air, lifting it.
+It cools and condenses into clouds/fog/rain and gains the energy to move up even more gaining more energy.
 This sort of event is hazardous for soaring pilots if they are flying in the vicinity.
 The shredded clouds indicate high winds at that altitude.
 It would not be fun to be flying an ultralight anywhere near this sort of weather.